 Tel: 0300 555 0333 (Overseas: +44 121 245 3050)

-Complaints Review – complaints received are reviewed annually by the Senior Clerk who will provide our Management Committee with a report.
-This report, which will contain information relating to the number and type of complaints and the persons complained of, together with confirmation that any changes of procedure identified as being necessary have been introduced and making proposals for any further changes that are considered appropriate.
-The report will not contain any information or details which will enable the complaining person(s) to be identified.
+Complaints received are reviewed annually by the Senior Clerk who will provide our Management Committee with a report.
+This report will contain information relating to the number and type of complaints and the persons complained of, together with confirmation that any changes of procedure identified as being necessary have been introduced and will make proposals for any further changes that are considered appropriate.
+The report will not contain any information or details that will enable the complaining person(s) to be identified.